Cities crack down on homeless encampments. Advocates say that’s not the answer

 PORTLAND, Ore.
 (AP) — Tossing tent poles, blankets and a duffel bag into a shopping cart and three wagons, Will Taylor spent a summer morning helping friends tear down what had been their home and that of about a dozen others.
 It wasn’t the first time and wouldn’t be the last.

-“It can get hard,” said Taylor, 32, who has been swept at least three times in the four years he’s been homeless.
+“It can get hard,” said Taylor, 32, who has been moved at least three times in the four years he’s been homeless.
 “It is what it is. … I just let it go.”

-Angelique Risby, 29, watched as workers in neon-yellow vests shoveled piles of litter into black garbage bags.
-Risby, who has been homeless for two years, said she was prepared for a drill she’s done multiple times.

-Tent encampments have long been a fixture of West Coast cities, but are now spreading across the U.S. The federal count of homeless people reached 580,000 last year, driven by lack of affordable housing, a pandemic that economically wrecked households, and lack of access to mental health and addiction treatment.
+Tent encampments have long been a fixture of West Coast cities, but are now spreading visibly across the U.S. The federal count of homeless people reached 580,000 last year, driven by lack of affordable housing and a pandemic that economically wrecked households.
+Encampments are also generating more controversy because of homeless people with severe mental illness and drug addictions who refuse treatment or don’t have access to programs.

 Homeless people and their advocates say the sweeps are cruel and a waste of taxpayer money.
 They say the answer is more housing, not crackdowns.